Welcome To Animal Health Research Center

-Our Mission: Improved Health Through Technology and Education
+Mission: Improved Health through Technology and Education

 The University of Georgia is fully committed to safe and secure science.
 UGA has a current certificate of registration from the U.S. Centers for Disease Control and Prevention (CDC), and the U.S. Department of Agriculture Animal and Plant Health Inspection Service (APHIS) in accordance with 42 CFR part 73, 9 CFR part 121 and 7 CFR part 331 that includes Tier 1 agents.
-All AHRC containment facilities, operations and staff are expected to meet or exceed all the requirements set forth by the CDC, APHIS and the National Institutes of Health, and will continue to meet or exceed recommendations found in the Biosafety in Microbiological and Biomedical Laboratories (BMBL).For more information about our research programs, conferences and other information, please visit the Department of Infectious Diseases Web site.
+All AHRC containment facilities, operations and staff are expected to meet or exceed all the requirements set forth by the CDC, APHIS and the National Institutes of Health, and will continue to meet or exceed recommendations found in the Biosafety in Microbiological and Biomedical Laboratories (BMBL).